 What makes a fictional character evil?
 There are many reasons and explanations.
-It could be their birthright as shown with Grendel’s Mother, being a member of Cain’s kin.
+As shown with Grendel’s Mother, it could be their birthright, being a member of Cain’s kin.
 Maybe it was his own vanity that made him so, such as was Dorian Gray’s case.
 Or conceivably, it was a combination of the two, as well as the dire circumstances throughout life, as we learn about He Who Must Not Be Named.

-When we first meet Grendel in “Beowulf (paid link),” he has become a long-standing problem of the king Hrothgar.
-For twelve years he has feasted on the subjects of Hrothgar uncontested, bringing the king nothing but pain.
+When we first meet Grendel in “Beowulf (paid link),” he has become a long-standing problem of king Hrothgar.
+For twelve years, he has feasted on the subjects of Hrothgar uncontested, bringing the king nothing but pain.

 “Grendel was the name of this grim demon/haunting the marches, marauding round the heath/and the desolate fens; he had dwelt for a time”(Heaney, 102-105).